 - Substitute zabaglione for the mascarpone cream.

-- For a lighter version (also a good option if you are concerned about the safety of raw eggs), substitute the mascarpone and eggs with 4 cups of plain yogurt.
+- For a lighter version, substitute the mascarpone and eggs with 4 cups of plain yogurt.

-- Add 1/4 - 1/2 teaspoon of lemon zest to the mascarpone cream.
+- Add 1/4 to 1/2 teaspoon of lemon zest to the mascarpone cream.

 - Top your finished tiramisù with a few chocolate-covered coffee beans.